TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 1/Romans 1.6.md

 ---

-among whom are ye also called [to be] Jesus Christ's:
+among whom you are also called to belong to Jesus Christ;